sajorobinson/golang-dice-roll/README.md

 # golang-dice-roll

-**goland-dice-roll** is a simple script written in Go that simulates rolling a dice and returning a number.
+**golang-dice-roll** is a simple script written in Go that simulates rolling a dice and returning a number.

 ## How to use